Shoma-Asaka/mechanopharm-infer/README.md

 This is useful when mixing apoptosis-like, viability-like, and survival-like readouts in a shared workflow.

-## Literature adapters

-The current release includes thin adapters for the three papers currently targeted in the methods workflow:

-- JEM TNBC stiffness dataset
-- Novak ovarian compression dataset
-- Kalli pancreatic compression/autophagy dataset

-These adapters are intentionally lightweight.
-Their role is to map paper-specific column names and condition labels into the common schema before passing the data into the shared inference engine.

 ## Python API examples

 ### Canonical loading and preprocessing